 You are now beginning the calibration process.
 Click "Calibrate" to continue.

 Your calibration will begin by verifying your dry probe's readings.
-Your probe should still be dry at this point of the process.
+Your probe should still be dry at this point in the process.

 Click "Next" in Fusion to continue.

 The next screen should indicate that you will calibrate the probe with high conductivity calibration solution.